auctionedge/edge-event-catalog-go/docs/EdgeEvent.md

 ### NewEdgeEvent

-`func NewEdgeEvent(detail AeAssetGatepassBuyerRevokedDetail, detailType string, id string, source string, ) *EdgeEvent`
+`func NewEdgeEvent(detail AeAssetDealChargeRemovedDetail, detailType string, id string, source string, ) *EdgeEvent`

 NewEdgeEvent instantiates a new EdgeEvent object
 This constructor will assign default values to properties that have it defined,